 2011 Selection #15

-While synth-pop and electronic fads have come, and gone, and come again, The League continued to plow and rock the genres even when it was not chic to do so.
-Credo finds them at the height of their creative abilities.
-The League’s uniformity is uncompromising, smart, and opulent, setting them apart as originators in the electronic field.
-That does not mean they are frightened to try new things throughout Credo either.
+Phillip, Susan, and Joann have reemerged 10 years after the cold steel of Secrets with Credo, their ninth affair.
+While synth-pop and electronic fads have come, gone, and come again The League continued to plow and rock the genres even when it wasn't chic to do so.
+Credo finds them at the height of their creative abilities, the LP is London nightlife made flesh.

 2011 Selection #14